Kolyunya/wiki-parser/README.md

 * `LowercaseShifter` - converts all words to a lowercase.
 * `UppercaseShifter` - converts all words to an uppercase.

+## Adding languages
+To add an arbitrary language you should implement the `LanguageInterface`.
+It contains only to methods.
+The `getCode` method must return the standard language code (e.g. `en` for English).
+The `getAlphabet` method must return an array of letters in language alphabet.

 ## Custom categories
 The recomended way of implementing custom categories is to extend the `BaseCategory` class.
 You should use the `setTitle` method in your category class constructor to add titles for specific languages.